Loader gif

 5. Keep track of medical expenses all year.

-Claim all of your medical expenses if the total exceeds the deductible threshold on your tax return.
+Claim your medical expenses if the total exceeds the deductible threshold on your tax return.
+For tax year 2023, you can deduct expenses that exceed 7.5% of your AGI.
 That includes the cost of care for yourself, your spouse, and any other dependents.
-A few commonly missed medical deductions are expenses for travel to receive medical care, prescription costs, and vehicle mileage for care in your local area.

-One potentially significant medical expense is the cost of modifying your home for a disabled person.
-You can consist of expenses such as wheelchair ramps, stair lifts, wider doorways, and grab bars.
+A few commonly missed medical deductions are expenses for travel to receive medical care, prescription costs, and vehicle mileage used for getting care in your local area.
+One potentially significant medical expense is the cost of modifying your home for someone with a disability.
+This can include expenses such as wheelchair ramps, stair lifts, wider doorways, and grab bars.

 File your taxes with confidence.